philbowles/h4plugins/docs/rusrv.md

 We have seen that the data by sketch identifies itself to the update server over and aboce the current version can be many and varied.
 H4Plugins provides a simple mechanism to collect the data and foward to the the central controller using the MQTT `report` topic.

 This concatenates any / all the data items the user chooses and publishes them automatically every time it connects.
-These, when added to the "basic set" provided by the ESP core must provcie sufficient information for the update server to identify the latest binary of its class and rerung it OTA-style if it is a letr version.
+These, when added to the "basic set" provided by the ESP core must provide sufficient information for the update server to identify the latest binary of its class and return it OTA-style if it is a later version.

 ## Built-in basic set